x

 • The NSS architecture specifically is for "mobile" devices and contains features specific for them.

-• The NSS originally consisted of the GSM core network, which allowed for calls, SMS and Circuit Switched Data (CSD) calls.
+• The NSS originally consisted of the GSM core network, which allowed for calls, Short Message Service (SMS) and Circuit Switched Data (CSD) calls.

 • It was extended with an overlay architecture to provide packet-switched data services known as the GPRS Core Network.
 This allowed to have access to WAP, MMS and the Internet.